-To the Board of Directors and Shareholders

-Of Constellation Alpha Capital Corp.
+To the Board of Directors and Shareholder of Constellation Alpha Capital Corp.

-We have audited the accompanying balance sheet of Constellation Alpha Capital Corp. (the "Company") as of September 15, 2015, and the related statements of operations, changes in shareholders' equity and cash flows for the period from July 31, 2015 (inception) through September 15, 2015.
+We have audited the accompanying balance sheets of Constellation Alpha Capital Corp. (the "Company") as of March 31, 2017 and 2016 and the related statements of operations, changes in shareholder's equity and cash flows for the year ended March 31, 2017 and for the period from July 31, 2015 (inception) through March 31, 2016.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States) and in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Constellation Alpha Capital Corp., as of September 15, 2015, and the results of its operations and its cash flows for the period from July 31, 2015 (inception) through September 15, 2015 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Constellation Alpha Capital Corp., as of March 31, 2017 and 2016, and the results of its operations and its cash flows for the year ended March 31, 2017 and for the period from July 31, 2015 (inception) through March 31, 2016 in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has no present revenue, its business plan is dependent on the completion of a financing and the Company's cash and working capital as of September 15, 2015 are not sufficient to complete its planned activities for the upcoming year.
+As discussed in Note 1 to the financial statements, the Company has no present revenue, its business plan is dependent on the completion of a financing and the Company's cash and working capital as of March 31, 2017 are not sufficient to complete its planned activities for the upcoming year.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans regarding these matters are also described in Notes 1 and 3.
 These financial statements do not include any adjustments that might result from the outcome of this uncertainty.